Kai Jennings

-Kai Jennings (born 18 February 2006) is an English professional footballer who plays as a midfielder for National League club Sutton United on loan from AFC Wimbledon.
+Kai Jennings (born 18 February 2006) is an English professional footballer who plays as a midfielder for club Crawley Town, on loan from club AFC Wimbledon.

 Club career

 AFC Wimbledon

 Jennings started his career with AFC Wimbledon at the age of six and went on to make his senior debut during an FA Cup first round 5–1 home victory over Cheltenham Town in November 2023.
 He went on to feature twice more in the EFL Trophy, before finishing the campaign at Whitehawk on loan.

+Loan to Whitehawk

 He then returned to the Sussex-based side ahead of the 2024–25 campaign on another loan deal.
 In February 2025, Jennings then joined Walton & Hersham on loan for the remainder of the campaign.

+Loan to Farnborough

 On 4 August 2025, Jennings joined National League South side, Farnborough on loan until January 2026.
 He went onto feature nine times in all competitions before returning to Wimbledon early, in October.